thekaiz3n/thekaiz3n.github.io/_posts/2022-01-13-enumeration.md

 ---
-title: Exploitation
+title: Enumeration
-excerpt: "This is a guide for exploitation"
+excerpt: "This is a guide for enumeration"
 last_modified_at: 13-01-2022
 categories:
-- guide
+- cheatsheet
 tags:
 - pentest
 - methodologies